 The serpent—representative of good and evil, poison and medicine, death and rebirth—has found powerful symbolic meaning dating back to ancient times.
 Both revered and feared by numerous cultures and religions for their mysterious duality, the snake has long been established as a poignant motif in jewelry and the decorative arts.
+If you are interested in learning about snake symbolism, you have come to the right place.
+This article will cover the symbolic meaning of the snake spirit animal and review the importance of snake jewelry throughout history.

 In a similar vein, folk artists often employed the serpent motif, using the creature’s long slender form to decorate functional carved objects like canes and walking sticks.